London Tourists Attractions and Restaurants are Opening – COVID-19

 The popular Indian restaurant group will reopen its Carnaby, King’s Cross and Shoreditch locations on July 10, with Kensington following on July 24.
 For a limited time, it will allow diners to book in groups of up to six in the evenings.
 Various locations, dishoom.com

-Rafael Cagali’s two Michelin-starred restaurant in Bethnal Green will welcome guests from July 10.
+Rafael Cagalli’s two Michelin-starred restaurants in Bethnal Green will welcome guests from July 10.
 8 Patriot Square, E2 9NF, daterra.co.uk

 The sky-high seafood restaurant at The Hoxton in Southwark will reopen on July 10.
 40 Blackfriars Road, SE1 8NY, seabirdlondon.com